Saga Communications (NYSE:SGA) Earns Buy Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of Saga Communications (NYSE:SGA – Get Rating) in a research report released on Friday.
-The brokerage issued a buy rating on the stock.
+StockNews.com began coverage on shares of Saga Communications (NYSE:SGA – Get Rating) in a research report sent to investors on Saturday.
+The firm issued a buy rating on the stock.

 About Saga Communications (Get Rating)